carpentries-incubator/fair-explainable-ml/learners/setup.md

 ```

 This should output the versions of all required packages without giving errors.
+There might be an informational warning (tensorflow cpu_feature_guard) about CPU optimized version of tensorflow, which won't have any impact.
 Most versions should work fine with this lesson, but we've only tested thoroughly with the versions commented above.

 ### Fallback option: cloud environment